 (a) Ensure the volume and quality of lubrication oil are in compliance with specifications.
-See figure 12.

-- (b) Ensure there is motion of the oil ring and it is not clamped. - (c) The indicator of the shaft endplay should be restricted within the specified range of the red groove of the shaft as shown in Figure 13.
-Or the ±0.118 in. (±3mm) range of the drive-end shaft shoulder, or the bearing may be damaged.
+- (b) Ensure there is motion of the oil ring and it is not clamped. - (c) The indicator of the shaft endplay should be restricted within the specified range of the red groove of the shaft or the ±3mm (.118 in.) range of the drive-end shaft shoulder, or the bearing may be damaged.